7 LAKES OF AUSANGATE

 3.- Ausangate trek plus rainbow mountain included (6-day tour)

-Besides visiting only the Ausangate 7 lagoons, this multiple-day hike covers the complete Ausangate route and allows to set foot on the Rainbow Mountain.
-For sure, the effort of the walk will drain your energy because you have to cross several mountain passes and challenge the high altitude climate.
-Indeed, it is a challenge but know that: all the effort, leg aches, the tiredness will fade away, but memories will remain in time.
+Besides visiting only the Ausangate 7 lagoons, this multiple-day hike covers the complete Ausangate route and allows one to set foot on Rainbow Mountain.
+For sure, the effort of the walk will drain your energy because you have to cross several mountain passes and challenge the high-altitude climate.
+Indeed, it is a challenge but knows that: all the effort, leg aches, the tiredness will fade away, but memories will remain in time.
+Learn more about the Ausangate trek 4 days and 6 days one.

 How to get to the Ausangate 7 lakes on my own?